 Gaining Twitter followers is hard!
-Then again, gaining followers on any social media site is hard.
+But really, gaining followers on any social media site is hard.
 But Twitter is a unique platform with it’s own set of challenges.
 In some ways, its’ easier to gain Twitter followers than it is to gain followers on other sites, but you have to know what you are doing.

-How did I accomplish the difficult task of gaining 500 Twitter followers during my month?
+How did I accomplish the difficult task of gaining 500 Twitter followers in just one month?
 It actually isn’t that difficult, but it does take a lot of time and effort.
 Here’s the short-list if you want to get right to it:

 1. The Basics